How the tram developments will affect the University

 Works on Chilwell Road are affecting access to University Park if you travel from Beeston.

-Take a look at this PDF for an update on the continuing tram works on Chilwell Road.
+Take a look at the below PDF for an overview of the continuing tram works on Chilwell Road.

 Alternatives to parking on University Park campus